-Class of Witness Travelling Allowance Diet Allowance CLASS I. Gazettes Officers, Pro fessionals like Doctors, Advocates, Architects, Chartered Accountants, etc Income Tax payees, Members of Parliament, Members of State Legislatures.
-By Mail In case of official witnesses T.A. will be Applicable as per T.A.
-Rules and for Others like retired or professionals 1st Class or IInd Class AC Or as per T.A.
-Rules, if a witness is a Retired person applicable to him as he was on duty.
+Class of Witness Travelling Allowance Diet Allowance CLASS I Gazettes Officers, Pro By Mail Rs.
+300 fessionals like Doctors, In case of official witnesses T.A.
+Advocates, Architects, Applicable as per T.A.
+Rules and Chartered Accountants, Others like retired or etc Income Tax payees, 1 st Class or IInd Class AC Members of Parliament, Or as per T.A.
+Rules, if a witness is Members of State Retired person applicable to him Legislatures. as he was on duty.
+CLASS II By Rail.
 Rs.
-300 CLASS II All other except those By Rail.
-Sleeper Class or 2nd Class Fare.
-By Rs.
-200 mentioned in Class I. Road Actual Bus Fare.
+200 All other except those Sleeper Class or 2nd Class Fare.
+By mentioned in Class I. Road Actual Bus Fare.

-Explanation-(a) The above rates are maxima.
+Explanation- (a) The above rates are maxima.
 The Court may direct a reduced allowance to be deposited or paid according to circumstances.

-- (b) In additional to the above, the authorized charges for tolls at ferries shall be deposited by the party applying for the summons to the extent to which such charges will be incurred. - (c) Notwithstanding anything in clauses (a) and (b) of this Rules - (i) In the case of officers serving under Government the word "expenses" in this Rule means the travelling and halting allowances admissible under the Jharkhand Travelling Allowance Rules. - (ii) When a Government servant is summoned to give evidence of facts which have come to his knowledge, or of matters with which he has had to deal, in his public capacity, he shall, if the case is one to which Government is party be granted a certificate of attendance in Form No. (M) 19 and the sum deposited on account of his expenses shall be credited to Government.
+- (b) In additional to the above, the authorized charges for tolls at ferries shall be deposited by the party applying for the summons to the extent to which such charges will be incurred. - (c) Notwithstanding anything in clauses (a) and (b) of this Rules - (i) In the case of officers serving under Government the word "expenses" in this Rule means the travelling and halting allowances admissible under the Jharkhand Travelling Allowance Rules.

-(iii) In all other cases the expenses of the witness shall be paid to him by the Court and a certificate in the form above prescribed shall be granted to him.

-(iv) When a Government servant is summoned to give evidence at a Court situated not more than' [eight kilometers] from his headqarters and is not entitled to travelling allowance under the ordinary Rules the Court may direct payment to him of the travelling expenses actually incurred.
+- (ii) When a Government servant is summoned to give evidence of facts which have come to his knowledge, or of matters with which he has had to deal, in his public capacity, he shall, if the case is one to which Government is party be granted a certificate of attendance in Form No. (M) 19 and the sum deposited on account of his expenses shall be credited to Government. - (iii) In all other cases the expenses of the witness shall be paid to him by the Court and a certificate in the form above prescribed shall be granted to him. - (iv) When a Government servant is summoned to give evidence at a Court situated not more than' [eight kilometers] from his headqarters and is not entitled to travelling allowance under the ordinary Rules the Court may direct payment to him of the travelling expenses actually incurred.